 He was previously the representative for Texas’s 32nd congressional district as a Republican from 2003 to 2018; and the representative for Texas’s 5th congressional district as a Republican from 1997 to 2002.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Sessions is shown as a purple triangle. (analysis methodology)
+Sessions is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Pete Sessions sits on the following committees: